yasasvi2004/event_trigger/README.md

 ## Acknowledgments
 - Flask for the web framework.
 - APScheduler for job scheduling.
-- Heroku,Render for deployment hosting.
+- Replit,Render for deployment hosting.

 ## Contact
 For questions or feedback, feel free to reach out: